mtimkovich/slippi-renamer/README.md

 ## Usage

-Given directories as command-line arguments, it will rename all `*.slp` files from:
+Given `*.slp` files as input, it will rename the files from:

 **Singles:**
 ```